qgis/QGIS-Django/qgis-app/plugins/docs/introduction.rst

 The plugin model represents a QGIS plugin and holds general informations such as title and description and icon.

-The plugin can have zero or more owners, owners have the same permissions of the original creator.
+The plugin can have zero or more *owners*, *owners* have the same permissions of the original plugin creator.

 Permissions
 -----------